AMEERKOTTA/hands_on_machine_learning_with_sklearn_keras_and_tensorflow/README.md

     + Multilayer Perceptron and BackPropogation.
     + Regression MLPs.
     + Classification MLPs.
-    + Building an Image Classifier using Sequential API
+    + Building an Image Classifier using Sequential API.
+    + Building a Regression MLP using Sequential API.